ospic/webapp/README.md

 ## Where can I get more help, if I need it?

 You are welcome to discuss with us in discussion [channel](https://github.com/ospic/webapp/discussions)

+## What you can contribute

+We have provided some highlight in [here](https://github.com/ospic/webapp/blob/master/WORKFLOW.md)